Steveorevo/node-red-contrib-actionflows/README.md

 **An example of a flow segment defined inside a subflow and accessed from outside.**
   2a) The `action` node named "acme.sample in" finds the defined flow segment inside the subflow named "acme".
-  2b) Within the "acme" subflow is the `action in` node named "sample".
+  2b) Within the "acme" subflow is the `action in` node named "sample in".

 The flow segment has a change node that changes the injector's "Hello" string to "Good bye".